jeffreylanters/react-unity-webgl/README.md

 # Usage

 To get started import the Unity and Unity Content class from the React Unity WebGL library.
 Create a new content object and assign it in your render function.
-For further intructions please head to the [documentation](https://github.com/jeffreylanters/react-unity-webgl/wiki) or open an [issue](https://github.com/jeffreylanters/react-unity-webgl/issues).
+For further intructions please head to the [documentation](https://github.com/jeffreylanters/react-unity-webgl/wiki), follow the [quick start guide](https://github.com/jeffreylanters/react-unity-webgl/wiki/Quick-Start-Guide) or open an [issue](https://github.com/jeffreylanters/react-unity-webgl/issues) on this repository.

 ```jsx
 import React from "react";